 The Heart of the Story: Unpacking "The Ugly Duckling"

 At its surface, "The Ugly Duckling" is a simple narrative about a bird who doesn't fit in.
 But beneath the surface lies a complex tapestry of themes that speak to the human condition.
-It delves into the pain of being different, the longing for acceptance, and the ultimate triumph of self-discovery.
+It gets into the pain of being different, the longing for acceptance, and the ultimate triumph of self-discovery.

 A Classic Tale with Enduring Appeal